 This model features a wide elastic waistband that is very low profile and among the more comfortable under a backpacking packs' waist belt.

 The REI model can be tightened by a low profile string that we never felt even while carrying a heavier pack.
 They are slightly wider than average which helps with mobility but do feel slightly bulkier than others - which our testers didn't love.
 They were slightly wider fitting than the Marmot PreCip Full Zip and ran slightly longer as well, though they claim the same inseam length.

 The Rain Pants from REI sport nicely articulated knees which help create above average mobility and moved with us nicely.
 They impressed us while hiking and crawling over downed-logs FAR better than the similarly priced Columbia Rebel Roamer.
 There is a very slight but noticeable 2-way stretch to these pants, which adds mobility and gives a more comfortable feel.
-While these pants do have a tiny amount of stretch, it isn't much and is significantly less than models like the REI Talusphere Full Zip or the Mountain Hardwear Stretch Ozonic Pants.
+While these pants do have a tiny amount of stretch, it isn't much and is significantly less than models like the REI Talusphere Full Zip, OR Foray or the Mountain Hardwear Stretch Ozonic Pants.

 Breathability & Ventilation

 The Rain Pants from REI provide mediocre breathability, which is average overall when directly compared to other models of similar price in our review.

 This model features virtually no ventilation options; REI calls its 1/4 ankle zippers vents, but we found they were more effective for pulling over light hiking shoes rather than for "ventilation".
 The tiny side pocket is mesh-lined and could be used for a small amount of ventilation but wouldn't do much.
 These pants breathed better than the Columbia Rebel Roamer and similar to the Marmot PreCip Full Zip but didn't have as many ventilation options.